Central Drive, Walney Island,

 Located on the west coast of Walney Island, which is joined to the mainland at Barrow-in-Furness by the Jubilee Bridge (A590).

-Located on Walney Island at the end of the Furness Peninsula, the layout offers a scenic backdrop of the Lakeland hills and views across the Irish Sea; the distant Isle of Man is in view on clear days.
-A true links experience on one of the hidden links gems of the North West of England.
+Located on Walney Island at the end of the Furness Peninsula, the layout enjoys a scenic backdrop of the Lakeland hills and views across the Irish Sea to the west.
+To the east, there's a fair amount of residential housing beyond the course.

 Visitors welcome on weekdays and weekends.